What’s new in ITIL 4?

 by Martin Stewart, on 27-Feb-2019 11:35:00

-After months of build-up, ITIL® 4 has finally been released.
-The first publication in the ITIL 4 update, the ITIL Foundation ITIL 4 Edition book, was released on Monday 18th February at Pink Elephant’s Pink19 conference in Las Vegas.
+The first publication in the ITIL 4 update, the ITIL Foundation ITIL 4 Edition book, was released in February 2019 at Pink Elephant’s Pink19 conference.

 What is ITIL?